What

 format.

-Why Use the dmidecode Command?
+When to Use dmidecode Command?

 Dmidecode commands